bhadrra/Search-inside-files/README.md

 # Search-inside-files
-**Multithreaded, recursive text or regex search in all text-containing files in a directory.**
+**Multithreaded, recursive text or regex search inside all text-containing files in a directory.**

 ## Additional features: